Marcher lord: Intermarriage with the Welsh

 While fierce hostility between the Marcher lords and the Welsh was a fact of life, nevertheless, much intermarriage occurred between the Norman-descended barons and princely Welsh families, (often as a means of cementing a local agreement or alliance).
 The Mortimers, de Braoses, de Lacys, Grey de Ruthyns, Talbots, and the Le Strange families eventually acquired much Welsh blood through politically advantageous marriages with the Welsh nobility.
 Roger Mortimer, 1st Baron Mortimer (1231–1282) was a son of Gwladys Ddu, daughter of Llewelyn the Great of Gwynedd.
 Matilda de Braose, a granddaughter of William de Braose, 4th Lord of Bramber, married a Welsh prince.
 He was Rhys Mechyll, Prince of Deheubarth.

 Their daughter Gwenllian married Gilbert Talbot, progenitor of the earls of Shrewsbury.
 William de Braose was himself a descendant of Nesta verch Osborne of Wales through his mother Bertha of Hereford.
-Another member of the de Braose family, Isabella, daughter of Gwilym Ddu, or Black William, and Eva Marshal, married Prince Dafydd ap Llywelyn, whose mother Joan was an illegitimate daughter of King John of England.
+Another member of the de Braose family, Isabella, daughter of Gwilym Ddu, or Black William, and Eva Marshal, married Prince Dafydd ap Llywelyn.
 Queen Anne Boleyn descended directly from Gruffydd II ap Madog, Lord of Dinas Bran through his daughter, Angharad who married William Le Boteler of Wem, Shropshire.